jamessawyer/rn-img-cache/README.md

 - options(optional),  when requesting the remote , we can set the http method&headers by this param

 - transitionDuration(optional,default 300ms), the fadeIn anim duration (ms)

+- onLoadEnded(optional), the callback of downloading status, be careful, it's not 'onLoadEnd'!

 ---